archesproject/arches-docs/docs/developing/vue/arches-vue-integration.md

 Before using internationalization features, it's important to run the following commands to extract and compile translations:

-Extract Translations: Run `yarn gettext:extract` to extract translations from the source code and generate template .pot files.
+Extract Translations: Run `npm run gettext:extract` to extract translations from the source code and generate template .pot files.
-Compile Translations: Run `yarn gettext:compile` to compile translated .po files into machine-readable .json files that can be used by the application.
+Compile Translations: Run `npm run gettext:compile` to compile translated .po files into machine-readable .json files that can be used by the application.

 For further information, please reference the [vue3-gettext documentation](https://github.com/jshmrtn/vue3-gettext)